MuzakkirHossainMinhaz/super-rock/README.md

 # Super Rock : Search Lyrics

 > Here you can search by your favorite song, then choose your currect song from below list by artist name and click **Get Lyrics** to get the lyrics of the song.
+Visit the [**Super Rock**](https://super-rock.netlify.app/) 👆

 ---